 Strengthening Customers Experience

-Stellar customer experience also initiates brand advocacy as happy consumers will act as brand advocates.
-A study finds that satisfied consumers’ word-of-mouth drives four times better results than a paid advertisement.
+Stellar customer experience also starts brand advocacy, as happy customers will act as brand advocates.
+A study finds that satisfied customer word-of-mouth drives four times better results than a paid advertisement.

 Developing Your Brand Identity

 A company’s brand identity is the visual element of the brand.
-Your brand identity conveys who you are to the public through your messaging, content delivery, and the overall customer experience.
+A strong brand identity conveys who you are to the public through your messaging, content delivery, and the overall customer experience.

 How to Build a Brand from Scratch

-To create an effective brand strategy, you need to know who you are and who you want to serve by identifying these elements.
+To build your brand, you need to know who you are and who you want to serve by identifying these elements.

 - What is your industry?